MarkGhebrial/mailroom/README.md

    - Switching to SQLite from Postgres for ease of use.
    - Using [sea-orm](https://www.sea-ql.org/SeaORM/) as the ORM.

-## What's missing / To do (in order of priority):
+## What's missing / To do:
 - Change handwritten implementation of error types to macro driven implementations using `thiserror` crate.
 - TLS support
-   - Automatically get certificates from Let's Encrypt?
+   - Automatically get certificates from Let's Encrypt
+   - How to handle conflicts on port 80?
+   - Should STARTTLS be supported?
+Probably.
 - DKIM support for signing outgoing emails.
+- TUI for editing configuration.
-- Automatic SPF record generation?
+- Automatic DNS record generation (DKIM, SPF, etc.)
+   - Is there a way to automatically set DNS records?
+Are proprietary APIs provided by domain registrars the only way?
 - IMAP support
 - Verification of incoming emails via DKIM and SPF.